 What happens if the UK leaves the EU with no deal?

 If the UK leaves the EU with no deal, your consumer rights will become reduced in some circumstances and it could become more complex to seek redress.

 We explain the key areas of consumer law that would be affected by no-deal Brexit and what you can expect.

 Fraudsters might seek to take advantage of uncertainty and confusion around Brexit to trick us into parting with our money.

 Watch out for these Brexit scams which fraudsters may use before, during and after the UK's departure from the EU.

 Will my passport be valid after Brexit in no-deal scenario?

 In a no-deal scenario, passports would need to have at least six months left on them for travel to the EU - the government is already advising people to renew them as soon as possible.

-In a no-deal scenario, if you're travelling to a Schengen country after 29 March 2019, you need to check whether your passport will be valid for your trip.
+In a no-deal scenario, if you're travelling to a Schengen country after the UK officially leaves the EU, you need to check whether your passport will be valid for your trip.